-Dramatic rise in autism prevalence parallels research explosionNovember 26th, 2012 in Autism spectrum disorders /
+Dramatic rise in autism prevalence parallels research explosionNovember 26, 2012 in Medicine & Health / Autism spectrum disorders

 Autism Speaks Chief Science Officer Geraldine Dawson, Ph.D. describes how the dramatic progress in autism research has paralleled increased recognition of autism's prevalence and financial impact in the December issue of the Archives of General Psychiatry published on line today.
 "This issue of the journal features three articles on autism," she writes in her editorial.
 "A decade ago, the journal published about the same number of autism articles per year."